Ecology (L567) 2015

 and Behavioral Ecology.
 The goal will be to complement our

 include life-history theory, evolution of sex, sexual selection,

-evolution of social behavior, evolution of virulence, and the
+evolution of social behavior, evolution of virulence, the

-evolutionary ecology of speciation and macroevolution.
-I also plan
+evolutionary ecology of speciation, and macroevolution.
+I also

 Quantitative Genetics.
 Graduate standing or permission of